waocats/crabgo/src/doc/contrib/src/issues.md

 This includes problems with understanding the documentation, unhelpful error messages, and unexpected behavior.

-**If you think that you have identified an issue with Cargo that might compromise its users' security, please do not open a public issue on GitHub.
+**If you think that you have identified an issue with Crabgo that might compromise its users' security, please do not open a public issue on GitHub.
 Instead, we ask you to refer to Rust's [security policy].**